Bahnzo/iRacePal/readme.md

 v0.5a - Adds option to have the program auto create a track folder inside the car's setup folder.
 Only does so if it doesn't exist.
-This is done with the settings option in the first window which asks the user to select their iracing's setup folder.
+This is done with the settings option in the first window which asks the user to select their iracing's setup folder. v0.5b - Added code that remembers the window's last position and then will open it next time in that position.
+Also added code that improves the way settings are stored and retrieved, along with using a settings.ini file instead.